Bristol and Exeter Railway: Independence and expansion

-The Bristol and Exeter Railway was a considerable financial success, and between 1844 and 1874 paid an average annual dividend of 4.5%.
+The lease to the GWR expired "five years after opening to Exeter" and so the B&ER took over the working of its own lines on 1 May 1849, the 75 mi 58 ch main line from Bristol to Exeter and the three branch lines to Clevedon, Weston-super-Mare and Tiverton which totalled 9 mi 63 ch.
+The two companies, B&ER and GWR, were completely distinct and once again there was no common directors, but through trains saw with goods and passenger stock from both companies working onto each other's lines.

-The B&ER took over the working of its line in 1849, and the two companies, B&ER and GWR, were completely distinct.
-Through passenger trains operated with shared rolling stock, and once again there was no common director.
+Plans for a headquarters building at Bristol in 1852.
+The contract was awarded to local architect Samuel Fripp and work was completed in October 1854.
+It was built at road level beside the B&ER station in Jacobean style with three storeys.
+The lower floor was raised up 10 ft above ground level with steps up to the door, but the ceiling height was reduced from 18 ft to 15 ft so that the first floor would be only slightly above the level of the station's platform.
+The boardroom at the west end of the first floor had a large Oriel window.

 J. B. Badham was appointed as secretary and general superintendent, and after a false start, James Cresswell Wall was appointed Traffic Superintendent, transferring to Chief Goods Agent on 1 January 1855; Henry Dykes succeeded him as Traffic Superintendent.
 C. H. Gregory remained Chief Engineer until the post was abolished in June 1851.
 In June 1850 James Pearson took over the locomotive department; at first his workshops were in Exeter, but they were removed to Bristol towards the end of 1851.

-Extensive goods facilities were also provided there at this time, as well as a roof for the Bristol "express platform", earning it the local nickname, the cowshed.
+The Bristol and Exeter Railway was a considerable financial success, and between 1844 and 1874 paid an average annual dividend of 4.5%.
 With money now coming in, and in anticipation of independent operation, the company had built a carriage works and coke ovens at Bridgwater.
-George Hennet had arranged to cast pipes there for the atmospheric system on the South Devon Railway, and the Bristol and Exeter Railway simply extended his works.
-The Hennet name continued to be linked to Bridgwater for many years, and was responsible for producing many wagons for various companies.
+George Hennet had arranged to cast pipes at Bridgwater for the atmospheric system on the South Devon Railway, and the Bristol and Exeter Railway built their works next to Hennet's premises.
+Hennet's works continued to build wagons for the B&ER and other companies until 1878 by which time it was known as the Bridgwater Engineering Company.

 The company installed the electric telegraph throughout its main line in 1852.
 It was the first substantial British railway to operate the block system.
-That same year, the company started construction of a headquarters building at Temple Meads; it was designed by Samuel Fripp and opened in 1854.